IDMNYU/synthaccess/tactileSynthGuides/README.md

 - [Roland100_101](Roland100_101.pdf) - tactile guide for the Roland 100 Series Model 101
 - [Roland100_102](Roland100_102.pdf) - tactile guide for the Roland 100 Series Model 102
 - [Roland100_104](Roland100_104.pdf) - tactile guide for the Roland 100 Series Model 104
+- [Serge 73-75](Serge7375.pdf) - tactile guide for the Serge Modular 73-75 Panels
-- elements - folder of EPS and SVG tactile elements
+- elements - folder of EPS and SVG tactile elements for standard synthesizer affordances
+- elements/serge - folder of EPS and SVG tactile elements for Serge synthesizers (matched with [tactileModular](../tactileModular))

 **tactileSynthGuides** consist of a collection of tactile guides and standards for synthesizers.
 These are currently designed to be printed using swell-form or UV printing as little booklets, with the goal of allowing a B/LV user to "feel" the synthesizer interface as a spatial map on a page while working with the physical hardware.